 SPIE UK operates the following policies that highlight our commitment to the identification and prevention of unethical activities within our organisation (including human trafficking and modern slavery):

-- Principles of Business Ethical Conduct – this is a SPIE Group policy that applies across the whole of SPIE and all SPIE UK employees and workers are required to agree to comply with this code of ethical conduct on joining the organisation.
+Principles of Business Ethical Conduct – this is a SPIE Group policy that applies across the whole of SPIE and all SPIE UK employees and workers are required to agree to comply with this code of ethical conduct on joining the organisation.
 This code states “SPIE complies strictly with human right laws prohibiting child labour and forced labour, any form of discrimination and the use of any illicit work” (deemed to include human trafficking and modern slavery).
 Any instances of non-compliance will be investigated and subject to disciplinary action where necessary.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes SPIE UK’s slavery and human trafficking statement for the financial year commencing 1 April 2017 and ending on 31 March 2018.
-This statement has been approved by the Ethics Committee of SPIE UK, which will review and update it annually.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 and constitutes SPIE UK’s slavery and human trafficking statement for the financial year 1 January 2021 to 31 December 2021.
+This statement was approved by the Board of Directors on 07.06.2022.